A. J. McCarron: St. Louis Battlehawks (second stint)

-On November 15, 2024, Becht relinquished McCarron's rights, stating that he felt that it was time for another quarterback, preferably someone on an NFL practice squad (eventually revealed as Max Duggan), to take the Battlehawks' reins in 2025.
+On November 15, 2024, Becht relinquished McCarron's rights, stating that he felt that it was time for another quarterback, preferably someone on an NFL practice squad (eventually revealed as Max Duggan) to take the Battlehawks' reins in 2025.
 In a post-release interview, McCarron indicated that he suspected he would not be on the Battlehawks roster for 2025 before the 2024 season ended and accused Becht of multiple wrongs, including forcing him to return to play at the end of the 2024 season while still injured, reneging on an agreement to issue a joint statement announcing his departure (as he found out about his release from his son), attempting to enforce a nonexistent reserve clause to forbid McCarron from signing with any other team unless the Battlehawks agreed to trade his rights, and portraying the departure as a retirement when McCarron fully intends on returning to professional football.
 McCarron asserted that his contract had already expired before Becht released him and was already a free agent.
 He expressed a desire to remain in the UFL, with a preference of staying in the XFL conference so he could beat Becht's team twice in a season, while also remaining open to signing with his home state team, the Stallions.
 A. J. Smith revealed in a June 2025 interview that McCarron had been in deep discussions with the Brahmas (where Smith was offensive coordinator at the time) to sign with that team, only for unnamed upper management figures to veto the signing.
-In a January 2025 interview with the New York Post, McCarron's wife indicated he would likely not play football again and was in the process of securing a podcast deal.
+In a January 2025 interview with the New York Post, McCarron's wife indicated that he would likely not play football again and was in the process of securing a podcast deal.

+Coaching career

+On December 18, 2025, McCarron was hired as the head coach of the Birmingham Stallions of the United Football League (UFL).